MailToolbox/mail_plugger/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/mail_plugger.
+Bug reports and pull requests are welcome on GitHub at https://github.com/norbertszivos/mail_plugger.
+Please use the [issue tracker](https://github.com/norbertszivos/mail_plugger/issues) if you found any issues.
+If you would like to contribute to this project, please fork this repository and create a new pull request.

 ## License